morerokk/NoeNoeShaderEdits/NoeNoe Shaders/readme_rokk.txt

 - All shaders can now use the world's directional light direction.
 The Static Toon Light direction will be used as a "fallback" if there is no meaningful light direction.
 You can still force your own light direction if you wish.
 - Completely overhauled editor GUI
-- Every shader now has Metallic support
+- Every shader now has optional Metallic and Specular support
 - Every shader now has an alpha cutoff slider, even Transparent
 - Every shader now has a sidedness selection (front sided, back sided, double-sided)
 - Renamed Opaque to Cutout to be more compatible with the shader fallback system